schottsfired/cjp-demo-environment/README.md

 add a client master item (cje-test) with URL  http://cjp.local/cje-test

-### Connect JNLP Shared Agent

-add a shared cloud named e.g. 'jnlp-shared-cloud' at the root of cjoc

-update your `` docker-compose.yml `` shared-cloud 'command:' with the on-screen instructions

-start the jnlp shared agent:

-    docker-compose start shared-agent-jnlp

 ### Connect SSH Shared Agent

 exec into the CJOC container and generate a key pair: